Jeandre-Groenewald/Sloffies-Parametric_slides/README.md

 You can find the model on MakerWorld: [Sloffies - Parametric slides](https://makerworld.com/en/models/1630149-sloffies-parametric-slides#profileId-1721631).

 You can also use the OpenCAD customizer, the UI and UX just won't be as user friendly.
+[OpenSCAD customizer walkthrough](https://www.youtube.com/watch?v=7KUXMJ4Z49I)

 The OpenSCAD script is Open Source you are free to remix, adapt, and build on the existing design.